arez/arez/docs/at_component_id.md

 {@file_content: file=arez/doc/examples/component_id/Person.java start_line=@ArezComponent "end_line=^}"}

-It should be noted that even if the method annotated method is not publicly accessible, the value of the id can always be accessed using the {@api_url: Identifiable.getArezId(component)::component.Identifiable::getArezId(java.lang.Object)} method.
+It should be noted that even if the method annotated method is not publicly accessible, the value of the id can always be accessed using the {@link: arez.component.Identifiable#getArezId(java.lang.Object) Identifiable.getArezId(component)} method.